wz-ml/Hill-Climbing/_posts/2025-06-16-Intuitive-Gradient-Estimation.md

 - Routing: We compute the output of our layer as $l_{out} = \text{Expert}_i (x)$.
 Mathematically, this is equal to:

 $$l_{out} = \sum_{j=1}^k y_j\ \text{Expert}_j(x)$$

+Note that there's a slight mathematical sleight-of-hand here to simplify the STE conceptualization for later on.

+Our router normally **indexes** the expert list to pick one selected expert.
+Here, I write this as taking the dot product of the one-hot indexing vector with the vector of outputs from all the experts.
+Effectively, activating all the experts and throwing away all of the outputs except for the one chosen (dot-producting with a one-hot vector) is the same as activating a single expert.

 <aside>
 <details>